jjhoweisuber22/Itfellfromthesky-1.10.2/README.md

-# ItFellFromTheSky
+# ItFellFromTheSky-1.10.2
-This mod is unfortunately no longer being developed and the source is available here for reference purposes.
+This mod is being updated to 1.10.2, with the need of help, original was from iChun :3

 Feel free to fork the project and modify as you wish as long as it complies with the License.